-Once a quarter each class R2 through R4 is given a half day off together to plan time enjoying each other’s company.
 Once a year, each class is scheduled for an ENTIRE WEEKEND off together.
 Past classes have enjoyed skiing in big bear, wine tasting in Temecula, and more!

 Each class has a one day retreat mixing learning and socializing.
 The R2s attend the Base Station Physician course, the R3s complete the Neonatal Resuscitation Program, and the R4s discuss important topics such as job search and negotiations and financial planning.